KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 E.g `Get-Verb` gets a list of verbs approved for use in PowerShell commands

-- working with objects, not text

-In PowerShell, you're working with complex objects.
-You may find this a mindshift from working in other CLIs which involve only working with strings.
-Each commandlet accepts objects as input and returns them as output, and the fact that you can "pipe" objects from commandlet to commandlet is very powerful.

-To understand what kind of object you're working with, `Get-Member` is a useful command to know.
-If you want to get a list of all the available properties and methods for a PS object, this is what you need.

 - passing parameters

 PowerShell commandlets and functions can accept parameters